4 days tour from Marrakech to Fes

 Ait Ben Haddou

-Ait Ben Haddou Kasbah is your first attraction from Marrakesh.
-This is one of the UNESCO world heritage sites where berber touaregs used to trade from Tomboctou and remain.
+The Ait Ben Haddou Kasbah is your first stop in Marrakesh.
+This is a UNESCO World Heritage Site where berber touaregs used to trade from Tomboctou and still do today.

-Ouarzazate is a good Moroccan tourist town with many hotels and is perfect for tourists.
-There are 38 thousand inhabitants.
-For visitors traveling to the Sahara Desert, this is also a favorite stop.
-Most of them are stopping here to make stocks for their trip to the Great Desert.
+Ouarzazate is a popular Moroccan tourist destination with a plethora of hotels.
+There are 38 thousand people living there.
+This is also a popular stop for tourists visiting the Sahara Desert.
+The majority of them are stopping here to store up for their journey to the Great Desert.

-Ouarzazate varies according to all requirements from other Moroccan cities.
-Its main attraction is Mohammed V, which starts from the start of the city and continues along Kasbah Tifultutte, a modern building.
+Ouarzazate differs from other Moroccan cities in all aspects.
+Its primary feature is Mohammed V, which begins at the city’s entrance and continues through Kasbah Tifultutte, a modern structure.

-You will be in Ouarzazate in the Finnish oasis, host to the magnificent Piss Ksour.
-It was built in the 18th century and restored in 1994.
-The Kasbah of Taurirt still stands here.
+You’ll be in Ouarzazate, a Finnish oasis known for its exquisite Piss Ksour.
+It was constructed in the 18th century and was restored in 1994.
+The Taurirt Kasbah still stands here.

-Ouarzazate has a characteristic Moroccan economy, but it is a little cheaper than in other Moroccan cities.
-It’s worth visiting this fascinating town at least once.
+Ouarzazate has a Moroccan economy, but it is less expensive than in other Moroccan cities.
+It is worthwhile to see this intriguing town at least once.

-In the Sahara you can’t fly alone with a tour only.
-This is mostly for tourists’ welfare.
-On your trip, you can try the desert residents’ traditional food, hear the Berbers’ true songs and music, get to know their life and their culture.
-A ballon or a quad bicycle, skate, or snowboard trip along the giant dunes would be an incredible experience!
-You should sit in a special desert tent at night, enjoying the glow of far-off stars.
+You cannot fly alone with a trip in the Sahara.
+This is mostly for the benefit of tourists.
+You can eat the desert residents’ traditional food, listen to the Berbers’ real songs and music, and learn about their life and culture during your journey.
+A journey in a balloon, quad bike, skateboard, or snowboard along the massive dunes would be a great experience!
+At night, you should sit in a particular desert tent and gaze up at the stars.